 Current definition appears to include only those instances where there is no in-person inspection or appraisal.
 If a claim adjuster relies solely on photos without doing an in-person inspection or appraisal, how should that claim be counted?
+If a human claim adjuster is involved in the appraisal, it is not a digital claims settlement.
+As the definition states, no human on-site inspection or appraisal.

 Would a digital claim settlement include instances where the insurance company uses an automated loss settlement algorithms to generate a settlement offer, but has an adjuster review the photos (but no do an inspection) and the offer before sending it to the insured?
+No.

 Where would auto glass claims be reported under the PPA statement?
 Are they Digital Claims?
+Reporting of glass claims is unchanged, if covered, reported under the relevant coverage under which the glass claim is made.

 Where to claims get reported that start out via the digital process but get kicked out of the process (for whatever reason) at any time during the process before an ‘automated’ offer is generated/made to the insured?
+The question answers itself.
+If there is human involvement, it is not a digital claim settlement.
+If it starts as a digital claim settlement and then involves a human, it is a hybrid.
+If a claim starts with some human involvement prior to the settlement offer, it is traditional.

-Digital/Traditional Hybrid claim settlement – the words claim and settlement in the term itself should be capitalized
+Digital/Traditional Hybrid claim settlement – the words claim and settlement in the term itself should be capitalized Thank you.

 Digital/Traditional Hybrid Claim Settlement – appears to require an on-site visual inspection or appraisal to fall into this bucket.
 Where would a claim be reported if the initial ‘algorithm- developed offer is not accepted, the insured then sends in estimates from a contractor or body shop, and the insurer amends the offer without doing an on-site inspection?
+Hybrid

 Do we need to address the reporting treatment of re-opened claims?
+No. Already addressed in current definitions.

-Traditional/Other Than Digital Claims Settlement – inconsistent capitalization of the words Claim Settlement in the definition
+Traditional/Other Than Digital Claims Settlement – inconsistent capitalization of the words Claim Settlement in the definition Thank you.

 If an insured attaches a copy of a contractor or body shop estimate with the photos when submitting the claims does that still fall under a digital claim settlement if the insurer uses an automated loss settlement algorithm on the photos to generate the offer?
 Or would that fall into one of the other buckets and if so, which one?
+If the only thing analyzed by the insurer is digital information without human involvement, it is a digital claim.
+If the insured attached a copy of an estimate and that is used in the development of the initial claims settlement offer, it is a traditional settlement.

 Additional Digital Claims Settlement Guidance – not quite sure how to interpret this chart.
 Is it supposed to be a decision tree?
 If so, perhaps a more traditional decision tree format would be more appropriate.
+It is a tool to assist reporting companies.
+This format is more useful than a traditional decision tree because a reporting company can look at a particular column and determine what bucket.

 Additional Digital Claims Settlement Guidance – Could the answer in the Hybrid Claim Settlement/Two or More Loss Settlement Offers ever be a NO?
+No. if it starts as digital only and there is only one settlement offer, then it is in the digital claim bucket.
+If a settlement starts as digital only and there are two or more settlement offers, then it goes into the Hybrid bucket.

 Is so, what does that mean?
+No is not an option.